 After you have found the adoption professional you want to work with, from there you can have an idea of the requirements you need to fulfill.
 These requirements may vary by the adoption agency or facilitator you're working with, and your state may have specific requirements as well.
 Common requirements you may need to fulfill are:

-Questionnaires: Many adoption agencies and facilitators require adoptive families and birthmothers alike to fill out extensive questionnaires to help ensure successful matches.
+- Questionnaires: Many adoption agencies and facilitators require adoptive families and birthmothers alike to fill out extensive questionnaires to help ensure successful connections.

 Then we have the hardest step: the waiting.
-After you've completed all of your adoption professional requirements, there is usually a few months or more of waiting until the right birthmother can be matched up with you.
-Once you have been matched with a birthmother, you will need to decide how you will communicate.
+After you've completed all of your adoption professional requirements, there is usually a few months or more of waiting until the right birthmother can be connected up with you.
+Once you have been connected with a birthmother, you will need to decide how you will communicate.

 Some popular communication options are phone calls, which are often supervised or moderated at first, and secure emails.
 After initial communication has gone well, some birthmothers may choose to meet in person.
 This communication should continue up until the child is born.
 Depending on how the communication has gone and the birthmother's preferences, some adoptive parents are able to be in the hospital room when the child is born.